Gnarly-Funky/client/README.md

 # GNARLY FUNKY CLIENT

 This repository contains the client for the Gnarly Funky build week team.
-This React app serves up a multiplayer real-time vitual world (MUD) from a Django back-end.
+This React app serves up a multiplayer real-time virtual world (MUD) from a Django back-end.

 ## TABLE OF CONTENTS